Updated December 12, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 The Grain and Agriculture Industry Specific Concerns and Root Causes with Combustible Dust

-Within the grain and agriculture industry, specific equipment and operational procedures can exacerbate the risks associated with combustible dust and grain dust explosions.
+Within the grain and agriculture industry, specific equipment and operational procedures can exacerbate the risks associated with combustible dust and grain explosions.
 Grain bins, vital structures for storing harvested crops, present a notable concern due to the potential for smoldering incidents.
 When grains are stored in bulk, heat generated by microbial activity or chemical reactions within the stored material can lead to spontaneous combustion.
-This smoldering process, and heat source, if undetected or unmanaged, can accelerate and contribute to the accumulation of combustible dust, augmenting grain dust explosion elements, and secondary grain dust explosions, within the storage facility.
-Temperature monitors can be assistive, in preventing this type of combustion.
+This smoldering process, and heat source, if undetected or unmanaged, can catch fire and accelerate and contribute to the accumulation of combustible dust, augmenting grain dust explosion elements, and secondary grain explosions, within the storage facility.
+Temperature monitors can be assistive, in preventing this type of combustion, and explosion hazard.

 In the year 1923, was when the NFPA published the first standard on combustible dust, as no national regulations were enacted to address the problem of combustible dust directly, and grain dust explosions and fires, along with loss of life and property, continued to occur.
 Listed are the important combustible dust standards and regulations, and why they are crucial for the safety and health of workers and the prevention of industrial disasters:

 - NFPA 654 Standard for the Prevention of Fire and Dust Explosions from the Manufacturing, Processing, and Handling of Combustible Particulate Solids.
 The NFPA 654 Standard is referenced by OSHA’s Combustible Dust National Emphasis Program (NEP) to identify dust hazards and define mitigation strategies that help protect life and property.
-The standard provides industry-recognized safety practices for facility and systems design, electrical equipment, process equipment protection, fugitive dust control and controlling grain dust emissions, good housekeeping, ignition source identification and control, fire protection, training and procedures, inspection, and maintenance.
-Annexes offer guidance on the application of area electrical classification for various accumulation of dust levels.
+The standard provides industry-recognized explosion hazard and safety practices for facility and systems design, dust collection systems, electrical equipment, process equipment protection, fugitive dust control and controlling grain dust emissions, good housekeeping, ignition source identification and control, fire protection, training and procedures, inspection, and maintenance.
+Annexes offer guidance on the application of area electrical classification for various accumulation of dust levels, to prevent a primary explosion.

 A picture of a detailed analysis and percentages of several Industries, including Grain and Agriculture and Food Products, affected by Combustible Dust, from Dust Safety Science